 Bar Manager: orders and dishes up those important post-sailing lubricants, taking into account changing requirements as the club becomes more sober due to tighter drink-drive laws and more serious sailing.
-Eddie Holland has taken on the role, one well suited to his long experience in the field.
+Andy Wilson has taken on the role, one well suited to his long experience in the field.

 TrySail Officer: We run our adult TrySail scheme from May to August on Tuesday evenings The adult TrySail has been hugely sucessful and was run for many years by Mike Barnard, and then Helen Gerald was duty officer from 2001 to 2003, with the indispensable assistance of a cast of thousands.
 Noel Reeve then Malcolm Barnes took over and ran the event for a combined amazing ten years and from 2012 to 2018 Chris Smith ( along with a dedicated group of volunteers) successfully taught 100's of adults how to sail.
-For 2019 the Trysail has had a revamp of membership options and to go with this Nick Marley has become the new officer.
+For 2020 the Trysail follows the RYA Level 1 & 2 sylabus and qualifications.
+Nick Marley is the current TrySail officer.

 Junior Sailing Officer: Mike Jones continues to mastermind the Sunday junior training with the help of Ray, Jonathon, Chris, Jeff and many others.

-RYA Principal: Nigel Thompson.
+RYA - Principal: Nigel Thompson Chief Instructor: Jonathon Leake.
 Our team of RYA instructors continue to ensure the sailing club offers the highest standard of training for the beginners to the experts to the Royal Yachting Association programme and qualifications.